Cyber Monday may be over, but great prices are here to stay.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Irritability, excessive drooling, flushed cheeks, sore gums – teething can be a hard time for infants, but a quality teething toy is just what your baby needs to help her feel better.
+Irritability, excessive drooling, flushed cheeks, sore gums – teething can be a hard time for infants, but a quality teething toy is just what your baby needs to help them feel better.

 You'll find hundreds, if not thousands, of teething toys on the market.
 This can be overwhelming, particularly for first-time parents.
 How do you determine which is the best teething toy for your little one?